Sinevia/laravel-cloudrun/README.md

 ```

 ## Notes

-For PHP 8.0 use v2.0.0 (not no ImageMagick is available for PHP 8 yet)
+For PHP 8.0 use v2.0.0 (note ImageMagick is available for PHP 8 yet)

 For PHP 7.4 use v1.1.0